DSS Consultation Feedback

 • Flexible funding by definition should not be prescribed.

-• Neither options support wellbeing and respite for cares and families of disabled people.
+• Neither options support wellbeing and respite for carers and families of disabled people.
+Would like to see this included.

 • Assessments need to include the needs of the carer as well as the needs of the disabled person.

-• Our preference is a focus on outcomes rather than rules and prescription.
+• Our preference is a focus on choices and outcomes rather than rules and prescription.

 Q10.
 Do you have any suggestions on how flexible funding can be used to allow disabled people and carers as much choice, control and flexibility as possible, while still providing transparency and assurance the funding is being used effectively, and is supporting outcomes?